google/fhir-app-examples/configurablecare/README.md

 ## Possible Outcomes for the WHO SMART Immunization Guidelines

-### Outcome I - Successful administration of the Measles vaccine
+### Outcome 1 - Successful administration of the Measles vaccine
 1. Launch the `configurablecare` app in Android Studio with a connected Android device
 2. Open logcat tab in Android Studio and wait until you see this message: `com.google.android.fhir.configurablecare  I  init`. _(You may use `system.out` as a filter to observe the logs better.)_
 3. Click on "Register new patient" and complete the questionnaire to create new patient (infant) with basic information.
 [Suggested DOB: 02-02-2023]